 Initial consultations are an important part of most law firms.
 In lots of areas of law, repetitive business is critical to the success of the law firm itself.
 Initial consultations can sometimes come from referrals or word-of-mouth.
-Initial consultations can also come the marketing or advertising.
+Initial consultations can also come down to marketing or advertising.

 Making an important impression at an initial consultation is important.
-It is vital for most lawyers and law firms to think about an initial consultation as a job interview.
+Most lawyers and law firms need to think about an initial consultation as a job interview.
 In other words, the potential client is interviewing the lawyer or the law firm to see if they are a good fit for them and their case.
 Just like with any job interview, sometimes, you only get one chance and there is never a second interview.

 One thing most lawyers and law firms should realize is that if the lawyer wants the case, it is important to make a good impression at the first consultation.
 The reality is that a lawyer cannot count on the potential client coming back at a subsequent consultation to later hire the lawyer or law firm.
 If you don’t believe that, try measuring it for a while to see.

 If a majority of your potential clients never come back after the first meeting (as you will likely see), it should be a wake-up call.
 During that first meeting with any potential client, you will want to go the extra mile to bond with them, listen to them, and show them empathy.
 If they need to use your phone to call somebody to get the funds or to deliberate, let them.
 If they want to deliberate with somebody else they’ve brought with them to the consultation, leave the room and let them do it.
 The harsh reality is that if they leave the office, they very likely are never coming back.